‘Sorry lads, we’re all sold out' - Stanway on final

 "They've been at us, just giving us all the information they can," added Stanway.
 "They reached this point last year and we're just trying to make sure we can do one better.

-"We've had so much support, whether it be footballers, people around the hotel and it's made how many people actually recognise us."
+"We've had so much support, whether it be footballers, people around the hotel and it's mad how many people actually recognise us."

 England's Euro 2022 4-0 semi-final victory over Sweden was watched by a peak television audience of 9.3 million - the biggest of the tournament so far.